19hours/sg-statutes/Acts/Trustees Act.md

 (b) when exercising any corresponding power, however conferred.

+[45/2004]

 [UK Trustee 2000, Sch.
 1]

-[45/2004]

 SECOND SCHEDULE

 Section 67(1)

-Particulars to be Inserted in Application for Incorporation of Trustees
+Particulars to be inserted in application for incorporation of trustees

 1\.
 The objects of the body or association of persons, and the rules and regulations of the same, together with the date of, and parties to every deed, will or other instrument (if any) creating, constituting or regulating the same.